-GANs, the newest variation of machine learning Al being developed, are based on creating a pair of neural networks that learn by attempting to better each other: first, the "generator" of the pair creates an output (e.g., an image) based upon the initial human programming.
+GANs, the newest variation of machine learning AI being developed, are based on creating a pair of neural networks that learn by attempting to better each other: first, the "generator" of the pair creates an output (e.g., an image) based upon the initial human programming.
 The other network, the "discriminator," has been programmed to what the correct output should be (e.g., what the image should look like).
 The discriminator evaluates the output, and critiques it.
 Initial outputs are likely to be extremely inaccurate.
 The discriminator's feedback is then incorporated, the generator continues to churn out results, and the feedback loop continues until the generator produces data that the discriminator believes meets the quality expectations.
 This GANs type of learning is what drives "deep fakes" and some entertainment uses of AI and will likely inform or improve other systems in the future.
+Generative AI systems, now broadly available for text or image creation, are the latest form of Machine Learning.
+Unlike more traditional Machine learning that identifies patterns and correlations in order to make predictions, generative AI creates new content based off extensive review of existing materials - whether written, image, or video - in order to mimic those forms of communication in natural and believable outputs.

-C. Risks and Benefits of Al
+C. Risks and Benefits of AI